Fire Island: As gay village

-The hamlets of Cherry Grove and Fire Island Pines together have constituted a gay village since the mid-20th century.
+Both Cherry Grove and Fire Island Pines were established gay enclaves by the 1950s, connected by a notorious cruising area nicknamed the Meat Rack.
 The party-filled culture of the pre-HIV/AIDS 1970s is portrayed in Andrew Holleran's 1978 novel Dancer from the Dance.
 The Botel (today the Grove Hotel) was gay-friendly and ran popular afternoon "tea dances".
-Cherry Grove calls itself "America’s First Gay and Lesbian Town".
-Fire Island has "an iconic gay scene" and the Grove Hotel is the only hotel in New York State that prohibits those under 21 on the premises; this is legal because the hotel's entrance is through a bar.
+Cherry Grove calls itself "America's First Gay and Lesbian Town".
+Fire Island has "an iconic gay scene" and the Grove Hotel is New York State's only hotel that prohibits those under 21 on the premises; this is legal because the hotel's entrance is through a bar.